Bright-Ogheneovoh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the content of two files
+Display the last ten lines of a file